-Gabriel R. Fries, PhD, PhD, is Assistant Professor at the Department of Psychiatry and Behavioral Sciences and a translational researcher in the field of biological psychiatry.
-His research focuses on the epigenetic basis of mood disorders, with a particular interest in bipolar disorder and molecular mechanisms of stress.
-Dr. Fries’ studies use basic science and investigation of cells, (epi)genomes and clinical datasets to better understand disease mechanisms and transmission, with the ultimate goal of designing novel medications and improving the lives of patients.
+Gabriel R. Fries, PhD, is assistant professor in the Faillace Department of Psychiatry and Behavioral Sciences and a translational researcher in the field of biological psychiatry.
+His research focuses on the epigenetic basis of mood disorders, with a particular interest in bipolar disorder, suicide, and molecular mechanisms of stress.
+Fries’ studies use basic science and investigation of postmortem tissues, cells, (epi)genomes, and clinical datasets to better understand disease mechanisms and transmission, with the ultimate goal of designing novel medications and improving the lives of patients.